 The United Services Automobile Association (USAA), an American financial services company exclusively for military members and their families, always has a top rating for customer satisfaction.
 One of their secrets is their unique approach to propelling customer-focused innovation.

 The company’s culture of innovation is so strong that a security guard authored 25 patents.
-These patents are among the 10,000 employee submissions each year—and 897 of them have received U.S. patents!
+These patents are among the 10,000 employee submissions yearly—and 897 of them have received U.S. patents!
 Each is about ideas to improve USAA’s customer experience.

 USAA also urges employees to look for moments to create loyal customers.
-Beyond this, USAA harvests ideas through its internal “Always On Ideas Platform,” which allows all employees, from the CEO to frontline staff, to submit and vote on ideas for new products, services, or improvements.
+Beyond this, USAA harvests ideas through its internal “Always On Ideas Platform,” allowing all employees, from the CEO to frontline staff, to submit and vote on new products, services, or improvements.
 Employees submitted over 10,000 ideas, and 1,206 of them were implemented.

 Takeaway: Foster a company culture of innovation by treating your employees as your first customers.
-Encourage them to contribute ideas and solutions to improve the customer experience, as USAA does with their “Always On Ideas Platform.”
-By empowering employees to innovate and recognizing their contributions, they will then create loyal customers for you.
+Encourage them to contribute ideas and solutions to improve the customer experience, as USAA does with its “Always On Ideas Platform.”
+Empowering employees to innovate and recognizing their contributions will then create loyal customers for you.

 9) Nordstrom: Be Willing to Say “Yes!”
 Every Time